Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 What do Mast Cell Tumors in Dogs Look Like?

 Mast cell tumors in dogs look like lumps or masses on the skin, varying in size, color, and texture.
-Pictures of mast cell tumors in dogs show raised, red, and ulcerated lesions.
+Pictures of mast cell tumors in dogs show raised, red, and ulcerated marks.
 Mast cell tumors feel firm or soft to the touch.
-The mast cell tumor dog picture below illustrates the condition.

 What are the Causes of Mast Cell Tumors in Dogs?